Download Careers360 App

 Transportation

 Transport becomes a major consideration for students living off campus as regular commuting is necessary.
 Students who live on campus may have less need for transportation unless they are going around a city or spending a week off.
-Russia has good public transportation systems: Buses and trains.
+Russia has good public transportation systems like the buses and trains.
+Here again, transportation costs tend to be higher in Moscow and St Petersburg compared to the rest of the country.
+Student concession passes are available.

 Cost of Transportation in Russia